 As with an Associate Degree, a Bachelor of Arts (BA) in Healthcare Administration will typically include a parallel focus in the humanities and liberal arts.
 A Bachelor of Science (BS) in Healthcare Administration will include more math and science coursework.
 If you see yourself working in medical records, medical statistics or health IT, you might be better suited by the latter of these degrees.

-Now that you know a bit more, check out The 20 Best Online Bachelor in Healthcare Management Degree Programs or The 30 Best Online Bachelor’s in Healthcare Administration Degree Programs.
+Now that you know a bit more, check out The 25 Best Online Bachelor’s in Healthcare Management Degree Programs or The 30 Best Online Bachelor’s in Healthcare Administration Degree Programs.

-You might also be interested in The 25 Best Bachelor’s in Health Sciences Degree Programs and The 10 Best Bachelor in Health Informatics Degree Programs.
+You might also be interested in The 25 Best Bachelor’s in Health Sciences Degree Programs and The 20 Best Online Bachelor’s in Health Informatics Degree Programs.

 Master of Healthcare Administration